namely/docker-protoc/README.md

 This will build and push the containers to the Namely registry located on [DockerHub](https://hub.docker.com/u/namely/).
 You must be authorized to push to this repo.

+## Docker Troubleshooting

+You must have a volume created called `defs`.
+To check this, run `docker volume ls` and ensure there is a volume there named `defs` using the `local` driver.
+If not, run `docker volume create defs`.
+If on Windows, you must have your C: drive shared with Docker.
+Open the Docker settings (right-click Docker icon in notification area) and pick the Shared Drives tab.
+Ensure C is listed and the box is checked.
+If you are still experiencing trouble, click "Reset credentials..." on that tab and re-enter your local Windows username and password.